Article

 AI is becoming more prevalent, and employers need to adapt to its presence and use in the workplace, as much as employees and job seekers are doing.
 It could be argued that taking advantage of technology to streamline repetitive tasks shows good time management and an openness to changing work style.

-Studies suggest that more candidates than ever are using AI to help them fill in job applications and this will only continue to increase, particularly those from traditionally disadvantaged groups who are more likely to use AI.
-Therefore, it is important that employers don’t inadvertently exclude potential candidates in the talent pool by being intolerant to AI.
+Studies suggest that more candidates than ever are using AI to help them fill in job applications and this will only continue to increase, particularly those from traditionally disadvantaged groups who are more likely to use it.
+Therefore, it is important that employers don’t inadvertently exclude candidates in the talent pool by being intolerant to AI.
+It is also becoming more apparent that potential employees will view organisations who ban the use of AI less favourably, as it’s perceived as showing a lack of a modern or progressive approach to work and employment.

 AI in the future

-AI will continue to evolve and become more sophisticated, therefore, we will aim to track the latest developments and update and expand guidance as appropriate.
+AI will continue to evolve and become more sophisticated, therefore, we will aim to track the latest developments and update and expand guidance as and when appropriate.